-For all settings, common sense is certainly the key - so being careful not to envelop others in huge clouds of vapor, which even fellow vapers might not love either.
+For all settings, common sense is certainly the key - so being careful not to envelop others in huge clouds of vapour, which even fellow vapers might not love either.

-Nearly half (45%) of vapers agree that turning down the wattage setting on a device to minimize large and intrusive vapor clouds when in a social situation is the polite thing to do.
+Nearly half (45%) of vapers agree that turning down the wattage setting on a device to minimize large and intrusive vapour clouds when in a social situation is the polite thing to do.

-And don’t forget to choose your audience when discussing your favorite flavors and vape equipment - there are plenty of people who would love to hear your views, and some - usually non-vapers - who won’t!
+And don’t forget to choose your audience when discussing your favourite flavours and vape equipment - there are plenty of people who would love to hear your views, and some - usually non-vapers - who won’t!

 In a humorous piece of advice, the guidance reads:

-Eating and vaping is generally advised against, and most vapers would agree that it might interfere with their flavor enjoyment of a meal.
+Eating and vaping is generally advised against, and most vapers would agree that it might interfere with their flavour enjoyment of a meal.

 In a more private setting, vapers should also consider not vaping if someone is preparing a meal and immediately after eating as diners continue to savour the taste and smell of their food without interruption.